tomas-gajarsky/facetorch/README.md

 ### Execution time
-The analyzer can analyze test.jpg (4 faces) in about 400ms and test3.jpg (25 faces) in about 1.1s on NVIDIA Tesla T4 GPU once the models are pre heated to the initial image size 1024x1024.
+Image test.jpg (4 faces) is analyzed in about 400ms and test3.jpg (25 faces) in about 1.1s on NVIDIA Tesla T4 GPU once the default configuration (*conf/config.yaml*) of models is initialized and pre heated to the initial image size 1080x1080.
 One can monitor the execution times in logs using the DEBUG level.

-Detailed test.jpg execution times:
+Detailed test.jpg (4 faces) execution times:
 ```
 analyzer
     ├── reader: 27 ms